 Debating.
 As someone who has always been uninterested in politics and the laws we have today, it was surprising when we debated about matters such as the voting age, abortion rights, euthanasia and legalizing drugs, and I realised just how passionate I am about these matters.
 This seems like quite a pressuring session, as too often people tend to go with the majority vote.
 But after a lot of encouragement from not only our team leaders, but each other that there was no right or wrong answer, we felt free to express our opinions, explain our points and had a lot of fun doing it.
 Furthermore, we were free not to take part in debates we weren’t comfortable with and everyone listened to and respected each other, meaning there was no negative tension.
 I left this session feeling like a new person after discovering how certain matters mean a lot to me and we all had smiles on our faces.

-At the end of this week, I was given the opportunity of a life time (as if NCS wasn’t exciting enough already) and got asked to go to Capital FM and interview Bogge, Matt and Jojo alongside three friends who were also taking part in NCS.
-This was an exciting and incredible opportunity that I will never forget, and it just goes to prove that you can get a lot more from saying ‘YES to NCS’ than you initially think.
+At the end of this week, I was given the opportunity of a life time and got asked to go to Capital FM and interview Bogge, Matt and Jojo alongside three friends who were also taking part.
+This was an exciting and incredible opportunity that I will never forget, and it just goes to prove that you can get a lot more from this experience than you initially think.
 We all did well, and I’m so proud of my friends who also took part in this as it was proof that we had all gained so much confidence since day 1, a change that myself, my family and my friends saw clearly in me.

 We set up Tombola, face painting and name the teddy stalls in both Redcar and Guisborough, as well as walking around with buckets to collect donations from people who, like us, care about the wellbeing and safety of others.
 Money collecting may seem slightly scary or perhaps even boring, but with your friends, anything can be fun.
 My friends and I even made up a little song and dance as we walked down the street!!